 Misconception #4: Health benefit insurance plans can satisfy ACA requirements.

-These plans do not meet the minimum essential coverage required under the Affordable Care Act, so you would likely be subject to a tax penalty.
+Fixed benefit insurance plans do not meet the minimum essential coverage required under the Affordable Care Act, so you would likely be subject to a tax penalty.
 Because they do not have to follow the guidelines for the ACA, premiums tend to be lower as more limited and/or restricted benefits are being offered.
 Still, these plans can be useful solutions for some who may need to supplement a high-deductible plan or who may otherwise go uninsured.

 With our leading edge tools and technologies, we’re upgrading how you experience your choice of coverage.